ScanMountGoat/xc3_lib/DEVELOPMENT.md

 `cargo run -p xc3_test --release <path to game dump> --all`
 `cargo run -p xc3_test --release <path to game dump> --mxmd --mibl`

 The rendering can be tested by batch rendering files to PNG.
 This tests xc3_lib, xc3_wgpu, and xc3_model.
-Specifying the shader JSON database from xc3_shader will allow xc3_wgpu to assign textures to the appropriate outputs.
+Specifying the shader database from xc3_shader will allow xc3_wgpu to assign textures to the appropriate outputs.
-`cargo run -p xc3_wgpu_batch --release "root/model/bl" wimdo xc2.json`
+`cargo run -p xc3_wgpu_batch --release "root/model/bl" wimdo xc2.bin`
-`cargo run -p xc3_wgpu_batch --release "root/map" wismhd xc3.json`
+`cargo run -p xc3_wgpu_batch --release "root/map" wismhd xc3.bin`

 ## CPU Profiling
 For Linux and MacOS, an easy way to identify performance bottlenecks is by using [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph) or [samply](https://github.com/mstange/samply).
 Windows users can install the latest version of Visual Studio and use its builtin performance profiler.
 Visual Studio can profile the generated Rust executable and even view the data as a flamegraph.
 Make sure to profile in release mode with debug info enabled by temporarily adding the following lines to the `Cargo.toml` in the root directory.